mathewbushuru/battleship/README.md

-<h2 align="center"> Nautical Nemesis </h1>
+<h2 align="center"> Battleship </h1>

 The main purpose of this project is to explore testing in React while creating a Battleship game.
-I'm using `Vitest` as the unit testing framework, `JSDOM` as the running environment for our tests, and a combination of `@testing-library/react` and `@testing-library/jest-dom` for react testing utilities.
+I'm using `Vitest` as the unit testing framework, `JSDOM` as the running environment for the tests, and a combination of `@testing-library/react` and `@testing-library/jest-dom` for react testing utilities.

 <!-- ![progress](./docs/current-progress1.jpg) -->